Best Air Quality Monitor Reviews 2020

 You’ll find our list of the top IAQ monitors below.
 These are all great choices and just because we don’t list one of them as the “best air quality monitor”, doesn’t mean you shouldn’t consider it.
 Each of these options has different features and benefits for a specific needs.
 Our air quality monitor reviews offer the good and bad of each model and point you in the right direction as well as cover products in different price ranges.
 This should help you get the most bang for your buck so you don’t waste your hard-earned cash on junk!

-Awair Review: Awair was very close to the top spot on our “best air quality monitor” list and easily could have been.
-One of the things that makes this air quality monitor review stand out is its accuracy.
+Awair Element Review: Accuracy is a large reason we selected Awair as the #1 best air quality monitor.
 While it’s not technically the most accurate air quality monitor on the market, it’s the most accurate viable option for this price-point, without spending lab-quality money.
 It is also a great product as it measures dust (particles), VOC, CO2, humidity, and temperature.
 It also gives an overall air quality score along with actionable insights and recommendations for remedying the problem.
 We found this to be a nice touch.
 In addition, you’re able to see patterns by tracking and monitoring progressions over time.

 AirVisual Pro Review: The IQAir AirVisual Pro was chosen as the best PM 2.5 detector on our list.
 These tiny particles can be extra dangerous for our health due to their size.
 They can easily find their way into our lungs or bloodstream, wreaking havoc on respiratory system!
 In addition to dust particles, the IQAir AirVisual Pro also detects CO2, temperature, and humidity, but not VOCs.
 It also reports the outdoor air quality from the nearest official monitoring station to you.